This research project examines methods to unlock more local benefits from green transitions and how these can be supported and amplified.

 Step 2 is mapping of different methods that exist in the Nordic countries for establishing bottom-up, community-centered green transition initiatives.
 It also involves a combination of legal and policy analysis of the current structural barriers, mixed with a round of expert interviews as well as a cross-analysis of results from Steps 1 and 2.

-In the third step, Nordregio will be engaging a small focus group to review the results of steps 1 and 2 to discuss potential actions to overcome the identified structural barriers from various viewpoints.
-There will also be direct contact with the municipalities involved in Step 1 to seek ways of presenting project findings to local experts for further review and validation.
+In the third step, Nordregio will engage with focus groups to review the results of steps 1 and 2.
+The focus groups will discuss potential actions to overcome the identified structural barriers from various viewpoints.
+There will also be direct contact with the local and regional actors involved in Step 1 to seek ways of presenting project findings to a wider range of local experts for further review and validation.

-The research project is a part of the thematic group for green transition and competitiveness, which is a platform for regional policy co-operation between expert networks across the Nordic Region.
+The research project is a part of the thematic group for competitiveness and an inclusive green transition, which is a platform for regional policy co-operation between expert networks across the Nordic Region.
 The Nordic thematic groups contribute to the Nordic Co-operation Programme for Regional Development and Planning 2025-2030 under the Nordic Council of Ministers’ Committee of Senior Officials for Regional Policy (EK-R).